RediSearch/RediSearch/docs/Commands.md

   are ordered by the value of this field.
 This applies to both text and numeric fields.
 - **LIMIT first num**: If the parameters appear after the query, we limit the results to the offset and number of results given.
 The default is 0 10.

+!!! note
-  Note that you can use `LIMIT 0 0` to count the number of documents in the resultset without actually returning them.
+    `LIMIT 0 0` can be used to count the number of documents in the resultset without actually returning them.

 ### Complexity